On the marginal utility of fiat money: insurmountable circularity or not?: Introduction

 \begin{quote}To determine the price of a good, we analyze the market demand schedule for the good; this, in turn, depends on the individual demand schedules; these in their turn are determined by the individuals’ value rankings of units of the good and units of money as given by the various alternative uses of money; yet the latter alternatives depend in turn on given prices of the other goods, \cite{rothbard2009man}\end{quote}

 One may observe that whatever the issue might be in a theoretical barter transition to fiat currency scenario, the problem does not appear to exist in the real world today.
 The price of items has somehow become established and, in the short term at least, appears reasonably stable.
-There are however, still good reasons to get a theoretical understanding of the marginal utility of money in order to better understand the effects of the many continuous changes in the economy.
+There are however, still good reasons to obtain a theoretical understanding of the marginal utility of money in order to better understand the effects of the many continuous changes in the economy.
 For example, changes in production efficiency, supply shocks or indeed changes in the supply of money.
 Any time there is a change in any of these factors, it will undoubtedly change people’s marginal utility of money.
 If there were a series of technological advances that made the production of goods X\% more efficient whilst at the same time the total money stock increased by Y\%, then how do we calculate the changes to the marginal utility of money?
 When attempting to formulate an answer we will immediately run into the circularity of the definition all over again because any changes to demand for money depend on the change in prices, and the change in prices depends on the change in the demand for money.

-Some economists have concluded that the fact that there is a circularity in the relationship between the price level and the marginal utility of money, we must conclude that both are simply undefined on their own and can only be fixed by some exogenous factors, like taxes. [ref needed] However, having two variables that are a function of each other in a dynamic system does not necessarily mean that their values are undefined – it depends on the nature of those functions.
+Some economists have concluded that the fact that there is a circularity in the relationship between the price level and the marginal utility of money, we must conclude that both are simply undefined on their own and can only be fixed by some exogenous factors, like taxes.
+However, having two variables that are a function of each other in a dynamic system does not necessarily mean that their values are undefined – it depends on the nature of those functions.
 If their relationships are non-linear then it may be that there is a stable pair of values that corresponds to an attractor, and the system will evolve towards that pair regardless of the initial state.

 It is the contention of this paper that the price level and demand for money can be constrained endogenously at least for a model economy.
-A agent based model is presented which demonstrates the process.
+An agent-based model is presented which demonstrates the process.